 Sometimes, we tend to focus so much on the details that we forget the bigger picture.
 We lose out on what really matters.
 As we try to juggle all the Christmas ‘necessities’ and activities, we tell ourselves that the family just has to roll with the punches.
 We comfort ourselves that whatever time we have with the kids, we’ll make it quality time.

 All year round, we’re fighting for time.
-Any parent will testify that there’s not nearly enough hours in a day.
+Any parent will testify that there are not nearly enough hours in a day.
 Having the space to just be with our family and not be running an errand or clocking in homework hours is a rare luxury few can afford on a daily basis.

 Christmas shouldn’t have to be that way too.